fishuke/faq/README.md

 ### Personal Questions

 **Q:** How old are you?
 Do i need university to become programmer?\
-**A:** I am 18 years old.
+**A:** I am 19 years old.
 No, you do not need to graduate from university but its a big plus.
 All the matter is improving yourself.

-##

-**Q:** How can i learn English?\
-**A:** There are bunch of ways to learn english here is how i made it: I learned the basics from school improved with games, voice chats and tv series.

 ##